 Prenatal Exposure

-A few of our recent resources that we think you will find particularly helpful are:
+Creating a Family has many resources on raising kids with a history of prenatal exposure to alcohol and drugs.
+A few of the most recent Creating a Family resources we think you will find particularly helpful are:

 - Prenatal Exposure: Diagnosing and Treatment (1 hr. podcast w/ expert)